auth70/paseto-ts/README.md

 You can provide an `exp` and `nbf` *(not before)* claim as a relative time, e.g. `exp: "1 hour"` or `nbf: "1 day"`.
 The `iat` claim only accepts string-formatted ISO dates (e.g. `iat: "2023-01-01T00:00:00Z"`).

+Registered claims will be validated against the spec.
+To disable this behaviour, pass `validatePayload: false` as an option.

 ### JSON validation

 This library conforms to the best practices laid out in the PASETO implementation guide regarding JSON parsing.
 It will throw an error if the payload or footer is not valid JSON, if the JSON is too deep or has too many keys.
 You can disable this behaviour by passing `maxDepth: 0` and/or `maxKeys: 0` to the options object.